dak1n1/terraform-kubernetes-in-cluster-config/README.md

-# terraform-kubernetes-in-cluster-config
+# Terraform Kubernetes Provider in-cluster config test

-Terraform Kubernetes Provider in-cluster config test
+This repo tests the kubernetes backend, both inside and outside of the cluster.
+It also tests the Kubernetes Provider's ability to provision resources from within a Pod.

 ## Setting up the test environment